Breaking-C0de/documentation/docs/contracts/PolicyGenerator.md

 - This page contains the documentation for the Policy Generator contract.
 This contract can be used to deploy the child contracts derived from BaseInsurancePolicy contract.

+- It is not necessary to use this contract to deploy the child contracts.
+The user can also deploy the child contracts directly.
+But using this contract will make the deployment process easier and more streamlined.

 - The user needs to define their own deploy functions to deploy the custom policy contracts.
 An example for a lifePolicy contract is given below.

 - The user may or may not include a copy of the `PolicyGenerator.sol` in his/her file structure.